Becton, Dickinson and Co. (BDX). Below are some highlights from the above linked analysis:

-BDX is trading at a discount to 1.) and 3.) above.
-The stock is trading at a 28.1% discount to its calculated fair value of $105.08.
-BDX earned a Star in this section since it is trading at a fair value.
+BDX is trading at a premium to all four valuations above.
+The stock is trading at a 31.4% premium to its calculated fair value of $83.06.
+BDX did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description:

 3. Key Metrics